-- If there is more than 1 input column that specifies multiple files or sheets, then an output will be created for each possible permutation of input files/sheets in the row.
+- If there is more than 1 input column on a row that specifies multiple files or sheets, then an output will be created for each possible permutation of input files/sheets in the row.
 E.g. 3 input files from column 1 x 4 sheets from column 2 = 12 outputs to process. - Excel sheet names are not case sensitive. - You cannot use wildcards for folder names. - Batch processing will ignore files in sub-folders.
 Add them as extra rows. - All the files input to an input item or output from an output item should be the same file type as the original.

-In the (green) output column you can use the following variables to create your output file name:
+In the output column(s) you can use the following variables to create your output file name: